-1.Define or describe electric and magnetic field and also electric potential field(Biotandsavart"s laws ampere"s laws, Ampere"s law)
+1.To define or describe electric and magnetic field and also electric potential

-2.Understand the different laws in electric(gauss"s law and applications) and magnetic
+2. To understand the different laws in electric(gauss's law and applications) and magnetic field(Biotand savart's laws ampere's laws, Ampere's law)

-3. Apply the different laws of Magnetic field (Biot and Savart, s, Ampere''s law) for magnetic field due to current carrying coil, Solenoid Toroid.
+3. To apply the different laws of Magnetic field (Biot and Savart, s, Ampere's law) for magnetic field due to current carrying coil, Solenoid Toroid.

-4. Analyse the behaviour External magnetic field on the magnetic material and also the Hysteresis Loop
+4. To analyse the behaviour External magnetic field on the magnetic material and also the Hysteresis Loop

-5. Evaluate numerical problems and theorems of electric field and magnetic field
+5. To Evaluate numerical problems and theorems of electric field and magnetic field

-6. Classify the possible differences among Paramagnetic materials Dia magnetic material, Ferromagnetic materials.
+6. To Classify the possible differences among Paramagnetic materials Dia magnetic material

+,Ferromagnetic materials.
 Magnetisation.